Clintwood High School

 Clintwood High School was one of three high schools in Dickenson County, Virginia, United States.
 It was located in Clintwood, the county seat of Dickenson County.
 It combined with Haysi High School in the 2015–2016 school year to form Ridgeview High School.

 Athletics

 Football

-Clintwood won three state championships in football, three under legendary former head coach Ralph Cummins (1974, 1975, 1978).
+Clintwood won four state championships in football, three under legendary former head coach Ralph Cummins (1974, 1975, 1978) and one under Rick Mullins (2011).
 Clintwood played at Ralph Cummins Stadium.
 Coach Cummins was the head coach of the Clintwood Football team for 35 years; his teams won 271 games, going undefeated in the regular season 10 times.
 Coach Cummins is a member of the VHSL Hall of Fame.

 Basketball

 The Clintwood Boys basketball team won two state championships, in 1950 and 1951.

 The Clintwood Girls basketball team won three state championships, 1985, 1989, and 2015.